corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/network-bootstrapper.md

 You can add a new node and distribute its `node-info` to the existing nodes on the network by running the network bootstrapper twice.

 In this example, you have an existing bootstrapped network.
-It consists of a notary and Party A, and you'd like to add a Party B. You can use the network bootstrapper on the following network structure:
+It consists of a notary and Party A, and you'd like to add a Party B.

+First, run the network boostrapper as usual.
+Your network structure will look like this:

 ```none
 .